 Inspired by the elements of nature (water, air, fire, smoke), Fern’s abstract paintings are subsequently layered and flowing.

 Marine McKnight first started her career as a furniture designer before making the leap to fine arts.
-Her abstract canvas prints is an exploration of the landscape in soft pastel colours and the feminine form.
+Her abstract canvas prints are an exploration of the landscape in soft pastel colours and the feminine form.

 One of Piet Mondrian most famous work in abstract art is Composition C (No.III) with Red, Yellow and Blue.